-Epidemiological research shows that human milk and breast-feeding of infants provide general health, nutritional, developmental, psychological, social, economic, and environmental advantages while significantly decreasing risk for a large number of acute and chronic diseases.
-Human breast milk is uniquely superior in providing the best possible nutrition to infants and, by itself, has been shown to be noncariogenic.
-Early childhood caries (ECC) may not arise from breastfeeding alone.
-An in vitro study has shown, however, that breast-feeding in combination with other carbohydrates is highly cariogenic.
-Frequent bottle-feeding at night, breastfeeding on demand, and extended and repetitive use of a no-spill training cup are associated with, but not consistently implicated in, ECC.
-ECC can be a particularly virulent form of caries, beginning soon after tooth eruption, developing on smooth surfaces, progressing rapidly, and having a lasting detrimental impact on the dentition.
-Consequences of this disease may lead to more widespread health issues.
+Epidemiological research shows that human milk and breast-feeding of infants provide general health, nutritional, developmental, psychological, social, economic, and environmental advantages while significantly decreasing risk for a large number of acute and chronic diseases.2 Human breast milk is uniquely superior in providing the best possible nutrition to infants and, by itself, has been shown to be noncariogenic.3 While early childhood caries (ECC) may not arise from breastfeeding alone, an in vitro study has shown that breast-feeding in combination with other carbohydrates is highly cariogenic.3 Frequent bottle-feeding at night, ad libitum breast-feeding, and extended and repetitive use of a no-spill training cup are associated with, but not consistently implicated in, ECC.
+ECC can be a particularly virulent form of caries, beginning soon after tooth eruption, developing on smooth surfaces, progressing rapidly, and having a lasting detrimental impact on the dentition.4 Consequences of this disease may lead to more widespread health issues.5

 Caries and its sequelae are among the most prevalent health problems facing American infants, children, and adolescents.
-Frequent ingestion of sugars and other carbohydrates (eg, juices, acidic beverages) and prolonged contact of these substances with teeth are particular risk factors in the development of caries.
-Along with increasing caries risk, increased consumption of sugar-sweetened beverages and snack foods also has been linked to obesity.
-Childhood overweight and obesity have reached epidemic proportions worldwide, and the prevalence among US youth has quadrupled in children ages 6 to 11 and nearly doubled in adolescents ages 12 to 19 in the past 25 years.
-Health risks associated with childhood overweight and obesity are strong indicators for predisposition to adult morbidity and mortality and include type 2 diabetes, cardiovascular disease (hypertension, hypercholesterolemia, and dyslipidemia), and psychological stress (depression and low self-esteem), as well as respiratory (obstructive sleep apnea and asthma), orthopedic (fractures), and hepatic (steatohepatitis) problems.
+Frequent ingestion of sugars and other carbohydrates (eg, fruit juices, acidic beverages) and prolonged contact of these substances with teeth are particular risk factors in the development of caries.
+Along with increasing caries risk, increased consumption of sugar-sweetened beverages and snack foods also has been linked to obesity.6 Childhood overweight and obesity have reached epidemic proportions worldwide, and the prevalence among US youth has quadrupled in children ages 6 to 11 and nearly doubled in adolescents ages 12 to 19 in the past 25 years.7 Health risks associated with childhood overweight and obesity are strong indicators for predisposition to adult morbidity and mortality and include type 2 diabetes, cardiovascular disease (hypertension, hypercholesterolemia, and dyslipidemia), and psychological stress (depression and low self-esteem), as well as respiratory (obstructive sleep apnea and asthma), orthopedic (fractures), and hepatic (steatohepatitis) problems.8